frederic-perez/AmE-dictionary/data/idioms.md

 __bloodshot eyes__ :camera: Eyes in which the sclera (the whites of the eye) and/or conjunctiva (the inside of the eyelid) are colored red due to the prominence of superficial blood vessels.
 Bloodshot eyes can be the result of a wide range of conditions, including tiredness, eyestrain, irritation, conjunctivitis, injury, or more serious inflammatory conditions. _I’ve got these really bloodshot eyes from studying all night long._
 __blow (one’s) mind__ :two::hammer:
 __blow someone out of the water__
+__blow the coop__ To leave or escape (something). _This lecture is so boring.
+Come on, let’s blow the coop and go get a drink somewhere!_
 __blow your top__ To become very angry.
 __blowhard__ One who tends to speak in an arrogant or conceited manner. _Oh, that guy’s a real blowhard—he’s not nearly as great as he thinks he is._
 __blue in the face__ Showing signs of exhaustion or strain.
 Often used in the phrase “till (one) (is) blue in the face.
 This expression alludes to the bluish skin color resulting from lack of oxygen, which presumably might result from talking until one was breathless _You can complain about it till you’re blue in the face, but we’re going to your grandmother’s whether you like it or not._